Pattern Recognition (novel): Publication history

 The hardcover edition, released in February 2003, was published by the Penguin Group imprint G. P. Putnam's Sons.
 Berkley Books published the trade paperback one year later, on February 3, 2004, and a mass market paperback in February 2005.
-In the UK the paperback was published by Penguin Books a year after its Viking Press imprint published the hardcover version.
+In the UK the paperback was published by Penguin Books, a year after its Viking Press imprint published the hardcover version.
 In 2004 it was published in French, Danish, Japanese, German, and Spanish.
-In 2005 the book was published in Russia.
-The translation made by Nikita Krasnikov was awarded as the best translation of the year.

-Tantor Media published the 10.5-hour-long, unabridged audiobook on April 1, 2004, and re-released it on January 1, 2005.
+The book was published in Russia in 2005, and its translator, Nikita Krasnikov, was named best translator for that year at the "Bastkon" literary conference in the Moscow area.
+Tantor Media published the 10.5-hour-long, unabridged audiobook in March 2004.
 Voiced by Shelly Frasier, it was criticized by John Adams of Locus as being pleasant but with distracting dialects.